 You’re reading this right now.
 Most likely on a mobile device.
 You have the internet.
 You’re breathing.
 You have a lot to be thankful for.
 Take the time daily to be thankful for the people, the things, and the life you do have at the moment.
 It could always be worse.

 How often do we get caught up from task to task to task, and never get to sit down and just relax, and enjoy our day?
-We need to schedule time for a week long vacation when we are close to burn out.
+Ultimately, we end up needing to schedule time for a week-long vacation when we are close to burn out.
 This can be avoided with a self-care day.

 10. Do not hesitate to take risks.
 In career, relationships, and investments.